gautamnakum40/Churn-Analysis-Prediction-Tableau-ML/README.md

 Customer churn is a critical issue for businesses, and analyzing churn patterns helps in developing retention strategies.
 This project consists of two key parts:

-1️⃣ Churn Analysis: Utilizing Tableau dashboards to explore customer behavior, identify key factors contributing to churn, and visualize trends that impact customer retention.
+1️⃣ **Churn Analysis** : Utilizing Tableau dashboards to explore customer behavior, identify key factors contributing to churn, and visualize trends that impact customer retention.

-2️⃣ Churn Prediction: Implementing a Machine Learning model (LightGBM) to classify customers as potential churners, predict churn probability, and evaluate model accuracy using real customer data.
+2️⃣ **Churn Prediction** : Implementing a Machine Learning model (LightGBM) to classify customers as potential churners, predict churn probability, and evaluate model accuracy using real customer data.

 ## Objectives